 Applying a Coupon to a Completed Transaction

-Some customers miss the opportunity to enter a coupon code during the checkout process and will reach out to you to request the coupon be applied after the transaction has been completed.
+Some end-users miss the opportunity to enter a coupon code during the checkout process and will reach out to you to request the coupon be applied after the transaction has been completed.
 If you would like to apply the discount, it will require that the original transaction is partially or fully refunded.

 To provide a partial refund:

 -Partial refunds cannot be processed through Uscreen.
-To provide a partial refund, the customer must have paid with a credit card processed by Stripe.
+To provide a partial refund, the end-user must have paid with a credit card processed by Stripe.
 Stripe payments will be listed on the transaction invoice and you will be able to see the transaction in Stripe where you can provide a partial refund.